gopal227/Regression_Problem/README.md

-#house-price-prediction
+#California_Housing_prediction

-Predicting house prices using Linear Regression and Random Forest.
+Step by Step for Predicting house prices using Linear Regression and Random Forest.